Shirataki Noodles: the Pasta That’s Great For Diabetes

 Have you tried shirataki noodles?
 Have you ever heard of them?
-They’re also known as Miracle Noodles or Konjac noodles and they look and taste pretty close to pasta.
-They’re becoming quite popular because they’re carb-free and have only about 10 calories per serving!
+Also known as Miracle Noodles or Konjac noodles, this is hands-down the best pasta for diabetes.
+These healthy noodles are becoming quite popular because they’re carb-free and have only about 10 calories per serving!
 I’ve been getting questions about shirataki noodles and how they fit into a low-carb eating pattern.

 So I dug into the research, and yes — shirataki noodles are a great option for anyone with diabetes, prediabetes, or those who just want to limit carbs.
 And it’s not just because they’re carb-free.
 They also have quite a few health benefits worth noting.